Scare-BnB/Overlooked-Hotels-Docs/README.md

 Our application redefines the way users experience accommodations with a feature-rich and user-friendly platform.
 Key functionalities include:

 **Immersive Booking System**:

-Navigate through iconic horror locations like The Overlook Hotel and The Bates Motel with our intuitive booking system, allowing users to easily secure accommodations for an unforgettable stay.
+Browse a selection of fascinating locations and easily book an unforgettable stay with our intuitive booking system.

 **User-Friendly Interface**:
-Enjoy a visually captivating and responsive interface designed with HTML, CSS, and JavaScript, ensuring a seamless and enjoyable user experience across devices.
+Enjoy a visually captivating and responsive interface designed with HTML, CSS, and JavaScript, ensuring a seamless and enjoyable user experience across all devices.

 **JWT-based Authentication**:
 Prioritize user security with JWT (JSON Web Token) authentication, ensuring a secure and efficient process for user identification and authorization in the application's API.